zeroluck/docs/sources/admin-guide/uma/index.md

 To conform to this option, the authorization server MUST do the following:

   - send "need_reauthentication" error in case AAT does not correspond to authentication level and (or) mode of authorization policy.
     Together with error authorization server MUST provide:
-      - domain_auth_level - REQUIRED. authentication level required to satisfy authorization policy
+      - domain_auth_level - REQUIRED. authentication level required to
+        satisfy authorization policy.
-      - domain_auth_mode - REQUIRED. authentication mode required to satisfy authorization policy
+      - domain_auth_mode - REQUIRED. authentication mode required to
+        satisfy authorization policy.
-      - authentication_uri - OPTIONAL. authorization server authentication uri for re-authentication with required authentication level and mode
+      - authentication_uri - OPTIONAL. authorization server
+        authentication uri for re-authentication with required
+        authentication level and mode

 For example: